OpenDataSpace/opencmis/README.md

 opencmis
 ========

-This is a local snapshot of the OpenCMIS 0.8.0
+This is a local snapshot of OpenCMIS 0.9.0